ImScientist/tensorflow-serving/README.md

 ### 3 Monitoring with Prometheus and Visualization with Grafana using Kubernetes

-- Setup the tensorflow server
+- Tensorflow server

     - In the ideal case we have to mount a volume that contains the models into the pod running the tensorflow server.
       In
-      order to make local testing easier we will just extend the tensorflow server image by adding to it the models, and then we will push it to Dockerhub:
+      order to make local testing easier we will just extend the tensorflow server image by adding to it the models:
       ```shell
       docker build -t tf-server:1.0.0 -f Dockerfile .

-      DOCKER_HUB_USR=''
-      DOCKER_HUB_PWD=''

-      docker login -u "$DOCKER_HUB_USR" -p "$DOCKER_HUB_PWD"
-      docker tag tf-server:1.0.0 $DOCKER_HUB_USR/tf-server:1.0.0
-      docker push docker.io/$DOCKER_HUB_USR/tf-server:1.0.0

       # Create the server
       kubectl create namespace tfmodels
       helm install --namespace tfmodels tf-serving-chart helm/tf-serving